Independence Party (Mauritius): History

 The Independence Party was founded soon after a delegation of Mauritian representatives returned to Mauritius following the 1965 Lancaster Conference which was held in England.
-The main objective of forming an alliance of the 3 political parties (Labour, IFB and CAM) was to represent the voters who supported independence from colonial power Great Britain which administered the island since 1810.
+The main objective of forming an alliance of the 3 political parties (Labour, IFB and CAM) was to represent the voters who supported independence from colonial power Great Britain which had administered the island since 1810.
 General elections were scheduled to occur in August 1967 to formally determine whether locals wanted a separation from United Kingdom.
 Since 1960 the British administration had started discussions with local representatives regarding their departure from the colony as it withdrew its military regiment from the island in the same year.
 The All Mauritius Hindu Congress (AMHC) did not form part of the Independence Party although it had been influential in prior elections such as in 1963.
 By 1969 the IFB had left the ruling coalition that had made up the original Independence Party.
 However the reduced alliance of the Labour Party and CAM kept using the name "Independence Party" for several years including the 1976 General Elections.

 Electoral victory

 The Independence Party won the 1967 General elections after their main rival anti-Independence Parti Mauricien Social Démocrate (PMSD) lost heavily.
-Indeed the Labour-IFB-CAM alliance secured 54.6% of votes compared to 43.5% of votes for its rival PMSD.
+Indeed the Labour-IFB-CAM alliance secured 54.7% of votes compared to 43.5% of votes for its rival PMSD.
 It formed a Cabinet under Prime Minister Sir Seewoosagur Ramgoolam after securing 43 seats out of a total of 70.
 However whilst in office disagreements soon developed among the partners of the coalition and IFB gradually lost its influence.
 At the 1970 by-elections in Constituency No.5 the coalition lost its seat to a brand new party MMM's candidate.
 The 1970 by-elections had been triggered by the untimely death of IFB Attorney General Lall Jugnauth.
 Subsequently the 1972 general elections were cancelled due to political unrest.
 Then at the 1976 elections the Independence Party was made up of Labour Party and CAM only as IFB had opted out of the coalition.